Kou-Guandong/NYU_CS_6083_Database_Project_Part2/README.md

 # Assumptions and Simplifications
 - A customer can be enrolled in either home insurance, auto insurance, or both.
 - An insurance policy can only have 1 customer, but each customer can have more than one insurance policies.
-- An insurance policy can involve either home or automobile, and possibly both in the future.
+- An insurance policy can involve home, automobile, possibly both home and automobile, or even other types of property in the future.
+(To keep the highest flexibility and extensibility)

+# Extra Features Developed

+## Indexing
+Index types supported by PostgreSQL: B-tree, Hash, GiST, SP-GiST and GIN.

+## REST API